Quality Over Clicks: Iterative Reinforcement Learning for Early-Stage E-Commerce Query Suggestion: Experiments

 \subsection{Further Analysis}

 \paragraph{Ablation Study.} We perform an ablation study to further analyze the effectiveness of each component in our framework.
-As shown in Table~\ref{tab:abltion}, when we remove uncertainty sampling and instead use all non-click data in the RL stage, the \qacc{} drops by 4.5\%.
-Additionally, removing the data ratio in the SFT stage leads to a 3.9\% \qacc{} drop.
+As shown in Table~\ref{tab:abltion}, when we remove group-disagreement-driven mining and instead use all non-click data in the RL stage, the \qacc{} drops by 4.5\%.
+Additionally, removing the mixed-data ratio used in the warm-start stage leads to a 3.9\% \qacc{} drop.

 \paragraph{Effect of Iterative Refinement.} We also analyze the effect of iteration.
-As shown in Figure \ref{fig:iteration}, performance improves as the number of iterations increases, converging at $k = 3$, which demonstrates the effectiveness of our uncertainty-based iterative strategy.
+As shown in Figure \ref{fig:iteration}, performance improves as the number of iterations increases, converging at $k = 3$, which demonstrates the effectiveness of our iterative strategy.

-\paragraph{Effect Across Different Intents.} We further categorize and evaluate \model{} performance across four intent types.
-As shown in the Figure \ref{fig:intent}, our \model{} achieves strong results on product recommendation, product QA, and small talk, but still shows room for improvement on platform QA.
+\paragraph{Effect Across Different Intents.} We further evaluate \model{} across four intent types.
+As shown in Figure~\ref{fig:intent}, \model{} performs strongly on product recommendation, product QA, and small talk, but remains weaker on platform QA.
+We attribute this gap to the higher demand for platform-specific knowledge and stricter answerability constraints, suggesting a direction for future improvement.